 - A. Cancellation Prior to Check-In - i.
 Students who notify the Director of Residence Life in writing, postmarked on or before July 15, (December 1 for Spring contracts only, new residents) of their intention to cancel this contract will receive a 100% housing refund on the room deposit. - ii.
-Students who cancel their contract after July 15, (December 1 for Spring contracts only, new residents) prior to check-in will receive a 50% refund. - B. Cancellation After Check-In

-- The contract breaking fee is forfeit of deposit \$200 - ii.
-The contract is for the full academic year which includes fall and spring semester.
+Students who cancel their contract after July 15, (December 1 for Spring contracts only, new residents) prior to check-in will receive a 50% refund. - B. Cancellation After Check-In - i.
+The contract breaking fee is forfeit of deposit \$200 - ii.
+The contract is for the full academic year which includes fall and spring semester. - iii.

-- iii.
 Students that are dismissed from the hall for disciplinary reasons will forfeit deposit \$200. - iv.
 PCC may terminate this contract, if in the opinion of the Director of Residence Life, the room or the residence hall should become untenable because of damage or destruction by fire or other casualty.
 In such case the resident will be charged room and board fees for weeks in residence. - v.
-In all cases involving cancellation after check-in the room deposit will be refunded, less any incidental charges the student incurred for breaking this contract, property damage, lost keys, or improper check-out. - vi.
-All students are required to be enrolled as full-time (12 credit hours or more) students and to remain in good standing in classes for the entire semester in order to continue residence in the residence halls. - vii.
-Failure to meet these requirements will result in dismissal. - C. Waiver of Breaking Fee - i.
-PCC will waive the breaking fee if a student is graduating at the end of the fall semester. - If a student cannot fulfill this contract, due to unforeseen circumstances, they are asked to provide written explanation of their situation to the Vice President of Students.
+All students are required to be enrolled as full-time (12 credit hours or more) students and to remain in good standing in classes for the entire semester in order to continue residence in the residence halls. - vi.
+Failure to meet these requirements will result in dismissal. - C. Waiver of Breaking Fee

+- i.
+PCC will waive the breaking fee if a student is graduating at the end of the fall semester. - ii.
+If a student cannot fulfill this contract, due to unforeseen circumstances, they are asked to provide written explanation of their situation to the Vice President of Students.
 The situation will be taken into consideration and a determination will be made. - iii.
 The breaking fee will not be assessed for loss of residence due to natural causes (fire, flood, or windstorm)